 If the arbitration clause is mentioned in the agreement, the dispute should be settled amicably.
 You should understand the fact that arbitration is least expensive and the settlement will be done quickly.
 If you sign the agreement with the arbitration clause, you will not have any right to take the matter to the court.

 The standard agreement between the owner and the contractor will include complete details about the construction.
 The construction should take place as the local building guidelines.
 The contract should contain drawings and specifications as approved by the competent authority.
 The details about the permission granted by the local government should also be mentioned in the agreement.

 The building plans should be as per the local regulations and complete information should be provided to the owner.
 Various items such are the structure of the building, electrical wiring, plumbing, drainage, septic tank, water cistern & guttering, access to road, landscaping and complete description should be provided in the agreement so that there will not be any ambiguity.

 The information about the type of materials used for the construction should be included in the agreement.

 The agreement should be prepared by experts and drafting standards should be maintained so that the interests of both parties will be protected.
 The date of signing the contract should be prominently displayed on the top of the page.
 The date of occupation of the site by the contractor should be furnished in the agreement.

 VARIATION AND ALTERATION

 If there are any alterations, they should be done as per the mutual agreement between the owner and the contractor.
-In most of the cases, there will not be any alterations.
+In most cases, there will not be any alterations.
 The alterations will be minor in nature.
-For example, the arrangement of cupboards, wiring and inclusion of additional power socket and other aspects can be discussed by the owner so that his or her interests will be served by the contractor.
+For example, the arrangement of cupboards, wiring, and inclusion of additional power socket and other aspects can be discussed by the owner so that his or her interests will be served by the contractor.
 As long as the construction cost is within the price limit, there will not be any difficulty in making changes.